How to Organize Your Closet in 30 Minutes Flat

 If your current closet system is in good order but has just gotten out of whack, that's great—otherwise, tweak it!

 15 minutes: Go Through Your Clothes

-This step can certainly take longer than 15 minutes but can go quickly if you’re decisive and make a habit of doing it every few months.
+This step can certainly take longer than 15 minutes but can go quickly if you're decisive and do it every few months.